Geeksltd/MSharp.Docs/Tutorials/Building-a-simple-website/README.md

 ### Creating Form Module for Admin Panel

 Just like creating a list module for slides, now repeat the process but this time instead of adding a List Module add a Form module and name it SlideFrm.
-You’ll end up with the following SlideFrm class which we don’t need to modify.
+You’ll end up with the following SlideFrm class which we need to replace ~~x.ReturnToPreviousPage();~~ with **x.Go<Admin.SlidesPage>();**

 ```csharp
 using MSharp;